 My Honey and I hosted our annual cookout / campout last weekend for our family and friends, and this year we held it at a group camping spot at the lake.
 With nearly a hundred guests, many of them kids, I always like to have a fun game for the kids to play during the afternoon.
 This year I decided to put on a mini version of The Amazing Race, and it was so much fun!

 Just like our first Amazing Race party, the real fun for me was coming up with the tasks and clues.
 I figured out some outdoor challenges that would be fun and kid-friendly.
-I printed them onto the customizable clue templates that are part of our Amazing Race printables collection on Etsy.
+I printed them onto the customizable clue templates that are part of our Amazing Race printables collection.

 I gave each team their first clue in one of our Amazing Race envelopes and told them to wait until the race started.
 I sent an adult judge to each task station, armed with the clues to hand out as each task was completed.
 Then, just like Phil does, I started the race with a raise of my eyebrow and a swoop of my arm.
 They scurried about so excitedly and headed to the location where their first task was.